I'm trying to find somebody here in the audio sound right.

 It goes until 1 p.m. on Friday afternoon.

-The proceeds will go to the Marine Corps, law enforcement foundation, which provides college scholarships for the children of Marines and federal law enforcement officers killed in action.
+The proceeds will go to the Marine Corps, Law Enforcement Foundation, which provides college scholarships for the children of Marines and federal law enforcement officers killed in action.

-You don't have to contribute, folks.
+You don't have to contribute.

-We have made it available.
+Folks, we've made it available.

-We do we did this yesterday.
+We did this yesterday.

-Just go to Rush Limbaugh.com.
+Just go to rushlimbaugh.com.

 You do not need to be a subscriber or a member.